CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 Latest gateway version (recommended for new users)
 --------------------------------------------------

 The full, latest version of the low-cost gateway is available in the gw_full_latest folder.
-It only contains the gateway control and post-processing software.
-You may need to install required Raspbian Jessie packages as explained in the README file of the various updates.
+It contains all the the gateway control and post-processing software but you may need to install required Raspbian Jessie packages as explained in the README file of the various updates.

 To get directly to the full, latest gateway version, (i) simply download (git clone) the whole repository and copy the entire content of the gw_full_latest folder on your Raspberry, in a folder named lora_gateway or (ii) get only (svn checkout) the gw_full_latest folder in a folder named lora_gateway.
 See the installation procedure described [below](https://github.com/CongducPham/LowCostLoRaGw#install-the-low-level-lora-gateway) to adapt them to the gw_full_latest folder.